 - We were responsible for the interim evaluation of the Asylum, Migration and Integration Fund for Hungary.
 During the assessment, not project but program-level evaluation was realized.
 The research report analyses the social, political and legal context and discusses the efficiency, relevance, coherence, complementarity and sustainability of the Fund.

 - On behalf of the Ministry of Interior, we evaluated the results and impacts of actions co-financed by the European Refugee Fund and European Integration Fund concerning the period 2011 to 2013.
-The findings supported our entruster in developing its management procedures and to bring process simplifications for the beneficiaries of the Fund.
+The findings supported our client in developing its management procedures and bringing process simplifications for the beneficiaries of the Fund.

 - Our colleagues supported the evaluation of the TÁMOP 5.6.3 coded program (“Multi-stage prisoner re-integration in communities and in the labour force market, including intensive aftercare”).

 - We evaluated the IHM-ITP-12 program that supported the IT development of 120 Minority Self-Governments.
-Due to the evaluation, we gained insight about the efficiency, weaknesses and strengths of the program.
+Due to the evaluation, we gained insight into the efficiency, weaknesses and strengths of the program.